ionic-team/ionic-docs/src/pages/appflow/quickstart/github.md

 If you are already using [GitHub](https://github.com/) you can link your repository with your Appflow app to push code automatically.

+## Prerequisites
 In order to enable the integration with your Ionic Appflow app you will need an existing repository on GitHub.

+## Setting up the Integration
 Navigate to the `Git` section of the app settings tab in your app on the Ionic Appflow dashboard choose the GitHub tab.
 If this is your first time connecting you'll need to click the `Connect` button.
 Then you can choose the repository to link from the list of available repos.